b45ch1/algopy/documentation/sphinx/index.rst

 Getting Started:
 ----------------
-For the impatient, we show a minimalistic example how ALGOPY can be used to compute a gradient in the forward mode of AD of a simple function and compare the result to the symbolically computed gradient.
+For the impatient, we show a minimalistic example how AlgoPy can be used to compute a gradient in the forward mode of AD of a simple function and compare the result to the symbolically computed gradient.